Civil lawsuits may be a dime a dozen, but with criminal indictments — especially of corporations — it’s another story.

 Typically, criminal charges in environmental cases in Hawaii involve single individuals who violate a law.
 For example, a lone gunman was convicted in 2009 after he intentionally shot and killed an endangered Hawaiian monk seal on Kauai.
 It is uncommon for corporations to be charged criminally.
 Even as the worst oil spill in U.S. history unfolds in the Gulf of Mexico, it took the federal government almost six weeks to even bring up the possibility that British Petroleum could face criminal charges.

-Yet in Hawaii, the Department of Justice has made a federal criminal case out of the failure of Kauai’s only electric to complete …
+Yet in Hawaii, the Department of Justice has made a federal criminal case out of the failure of Kauai’s only electric to complete a habitat …

 About the Author